 Are you a high school student 16 or older with an interest in healthcare?
 Can you balance your current school and extracurricular activities to accommodate a regularly scheduled volunteer shift?
 Do you follow through on your commitments?
 You may be a good match for our Junior Volunteer Program for high school students.

-Are you fluent in reading, writing and speaking Mandarin, Cantonese, Russian or Spanish?
-Are you familiar with medical terminology in any of those languages?
+Are you fluent in Mandarin, Cantonese, Russian or Spanish?
 Do you have English proficiency?
 Are you outgoing and comfortable interacting with a diverse group of people?
-Volunteers serving as interpreters for Spanish, Mandarin, Cantonese or Russian speaking patients provide support and information to improve their overall Hospital experience.
+Volunteers serving as ambassadors for Spanish, Mandarin, Cantonese or Russian speaking patients provide support and information to improve their overall Hospital experience.